Skip to content

 Reputational damage

-Similarly, customers directly affected by an XSS attack – for example, by having their account hijacked or their data stolen – may lose trust in the business and become less loyal.
-This could lead to a loss of customers, negatively impacting a company’s bottom line.
+Similarly, client directly affected by an XSS attack – for example, by having their account hijacked or their data stolen – may lose trust in the business and become less loyal.
+This could lead to a loss of clients, negatively impacting a company’s bottom line.

 Regulatory compliance issues